KelseyHigham/sp-font-maker/README.md

 This complexity prevents us from adding [these features](https://github.com/KelseyHigham/sp-font-maker/issues/1).

-I think a better architecture would look like this, with the current `default.json` replaced with TOML for readability and comments:
+I think a better architecture would look like this:

 - `default-sheet.toml`:
   - the physical position and behaviors of the 180 glyphs on the 1st sheet